rubynetti/blog/_i18n/en/_posts/running-a-ror-container.md

 I can feel the pain waiting nokogiri to download, again.

-Docker lets sharing files between docker containers with named volumes, using the _-v name:destination_ option.
+Docker lets sharing files between containers using named volumes, by the _-v name:destination_ option.
 When the first argument is a string instead of a path, _-v_ creates a named volume and mount it in the _destination_ path inside the container.

-Named volumes is they are persisted when the container is stopped and even removed by default.
+Named volumes are persisted by default when the container is stopped and even removed.
 So to share the gems between runs of the container we will use a volume for the bundle files.

 Running _bundle config_ we check the path for the bundle
 ```